Solo Trip to Panch Pokhari

 I decided to stop.
 After an hour's rest, I was more determined about the possibility to spend night.
 There were three sheds opened for travelers.
 I chose the best one.
 It was a small wooden cottage with corrugated tin and plastic sheet on the roof.
 I quite liked the flooring made of long wooden planks placed above the ground.
 And there was a fireplace as well that delighted me most.

 It was my first experience spending night alone in mountain where there was no electricity, no water and no food.
-But I had fire!
+But I had fire!!!

 Next morning, at 4 o' clock I woke up.
 I was happy and proud of myself.
 I survived the night at such an isolated mountain!

 As I climbed ahead, I found all the layers of mountains stretching far beyond the horizon.
 The clouds were forming down there.
 They looked like soft cotton lay over the valley.
 Ahead was more steps and it gets steeper.
 Now and then, the trail is obstructed by huge boulders.
-I can figure out, they often roll down.
+I can figure out that they perhaps often roll down.
 There were bigger boulders ahead and the trail took me through in between and round them.

 The valley is well set amidst precipitous Rocky Mountains.
 I figured out that the valley would be green and colorful with alpine vegetation during summer.